JLuisCuamatzi/Umaydis_experimental_Evolution/02_MappingAndCoveragePlotting/README.md

-## Mapping of genomes from sequenced pools
+### 02.4.- Mapping genomes from sequenced pools and analysis of coverage

-The`fastq` of the pools were aligned with the same pipeline
+The `fastq` of the pools were aligned with the same pipeline

 We used the next python scripts: `02_Mapping.py` to generate `sh` files to to process these fastqs
  - For this case, we used the next sample sheet: `USMA_EE_Pools_SampleSheet.csv`